 Select the right material that can withstand Mother’s Natures wrath.
 Teak wood, for example, is a weather-resistant wood.
-Stainless steels as well as wrought irons, won’t rust and synthetic resin furniture can substitute for real wicker furniture.
+Stainless steels, wrought irons, won’t rust, and synthetic resin furniture can substitute for real wicker furniture.

 Consider the shape of your space.
-Rectangular or square shaped plans are easier to plan out.
+Rectangular or square-shaped plans are easier to plan out.
 The size of your patio will determine the size of your furniture.
-There should also be appropriate clearances between furniture for people to freely move in and out.
+There should also be appropriate clearances between furniture for people to move in and out freely.
 Don’t crowd your space and make it easy to navigate for everyone.

-Will you put it in a place with no shade?
-Will the furniture legs be resting on top of a wooden floor or on a grass lawn?
+Will you put it where there is no shade?
+Will the furniture legs be resting on top of a wooden floor or a grass lawn?
 Will you need patio umbrellas to cover your furniture?
-Just like knowing the climate, knowing the environment your patio furniture will be placed in will help you choose the right type of furniture.
+Just like knowing the climate, understanding the environment your patio furniture will be placed in will help you choose the right type of furniture.

-If you’re planning to use patio furniture for a lot of parties or if you have pets and kids who will regularly hang out on your patio, choose an easy-to-care furniture that won’t take up so much time to clean.
-Come winter, make the effort to check and store your furniture to make it last longer.
-Most outdoor furniture is built for the elements but prolonging its life by properly taking care of it will make your investment go a long way.
+If you’re planning to use patio furniture for a lot of parties or have pets and kids who will regularly hang out on your patio, choose a piece of easy-to-care furniture that won’t take up much time to clean.
+Come winter, make an effort to check and store your furniture to make it last longer.
+Most outdoor furniture is built for the elements, but prolonging its life by properly taking care of it will make your investment go a long way.

 Outdoor furniture may be just as expensive or just as cheap as any other furniture.
 Because it can withstand different types of weather, it may even be more costly than regular furniture.
 Go for yard sales and flea markets and choose to shop during July or August and the –ber months when the weather is about to get cold.
 Be practical and choose quality over aesthetics.
 Choose pieces that serve more than one purpose, so you get two products for the price of one.